 If the spelling of any transaction type in your source file doesn’t exactly match the spelling of Kindful's transaction type, then your transactions will be mapped to our standard transaction type (which is check).

 There are two considerations when it comes to importing campaigns and funds.

 - If your source file contains a campaign column, and you have a campaign in Kindful with the same name, the import will update the existing campaign

 - If campaigns in your source file are not consistent with campaigns in Kindful, new campaigns will be created

-- The Data Import Tool will assign transactions without a specified fund name or campaign name to a "General" fund or "General" campaign
+- The Import Wizard will assign transactions without a specified fund name or campaign name to a "General" fund or "General" campaign

 If any of the following applies to you, we recommend you go a different route to import your data.
 Please contact us to learn more about our Custom Services.